 While staying in the vibrant southern state of Kerala, you will be volunteering from Monday to Friday assisting local teachers, planning lessons and delivering educational activities for orphaned and disadvantaged children.
 Your lessons will be focused on developing English language skills by incorporating art, sport and games into your lessons.
 During the evenings, you will have time to relax with your fellow volunteers, while preparing for the following day’s activities.

 Your accommodation will be shared and is situated in the centre of town with electricity, running water and flush toilets.
-Lunch and dinner will consist of fresh vegetables and will be prepared for you in local style, giving you the change to experience an authentic part of the Indian lifestyle.
+Lunch and dinner will consist of fresh vegetables.
+Lunch will be prepared for you in local style, giving you the chance to experience an authentic part of the Indian lifestyle and dinners are prepared together, on base.

 On weekends you will be free to explore the surrounding area, sample local cuisine, shop in exotic spice markets, take part in one of the various optional side trips or simply relax in your base town of Kochi.